jackie4u/curatify/README.md

 [![Screenshot](https://raw.githubusercontent.com/jackie4u/dime-pub/main/Screenshot-Index-01.jpg)](https://dimepub.azurewebsites.com)

 This project is only intended as a study project on which I tried to develop **my first web app**.

-Web app aggregates RSS feeds for **podcast channel (RSS Feeds)** and populates recent **episodes (RSS items/articles)**.
+Web app aggregates RSS feeds for **podcast channel** and populates recent **episodes (RSS items/articles)**.

-It implements a simple RSS reader ASP.NET Core Web App (Mode-View-Controller) with .Net 6.0 LTS Entity Framework Core 6 mainly in C# language.
+It is implemented as a simple RSS reader in ASP.NET Core (Mode-View-Controller) with .Net 6.0 and Entity Framework Core 6.
 For GUI is used Bootstrap 5 and some icons from Font Awesome 6.

-I tried to separate the data access layer into a stand-alone project **FeedDataLibrary** by repository pattern and MVVM approach.
+I have tried to separate the data layer into a stand-alone project **FeedDataLibrary** with repository pattern and MVVM approach.
-I have not yet grasped these concepts appropriately so it needs further refactoring.
+But I have not yet grasped these concepts appropriately so it needs further refactoring.

 There are currently some bugs and not implemented features.
-Some of them are marked in the code with *TODO* tag in a comment.
+Some of them are marked in a comment with *TODO* tag .

 ### Built With